 Drawbacks of the PSA Test

 Unfortunately, PSA levels can be higher due to factors unrelated to cancer.
-Vigorous physical activity, simply riding a bike, sexual activity, inflammation of the prostate gland, and an enlarged prostate are some factors that can cause a man’s PSA level to be higher.
+Sexual activity, inflammation of the prostate gland, and an enlarged prostate are some factors that can cause a man’s PSA level to be higher.

-Each man is different and many considerations should be taken into account like your personal risk factors, your age, your overall health, your life expectancy, and lastly, your openness to treatment if you are ever diagnosed with prostate cancer.
+At Western States HIFU we understand that each man is different and many considerations should be taken into account like your personal risk factors, your age, your overall health, your life expectancy and family issues if you are ever diagnosed with prostate cancer.

-Researchers are looking into other ways to detect prostate cancer in order to make the results more refined and definitive.
-These advanced screening methods include:
+We are at the forefront of research into other ways to detect prostate cancer in order to make the results more refined and personal to you.
+Some of these advanced screening methods include:

 - MRI of the prostate to detect higher risk aggressive types versus low risk